bringauto/fleet-protocol-http-client-python/README.md

 The code is generated using the `openapi-generator-cli` tool.
 The code is generated using the `openapi.yaml` file.
 DO NOT edit the auto-generated code manually.

+## Documentation
+The auto-generated documentation for the client models and API is in the `fleet_http_client_python/docs` folder.

 # Installation
 To install the client, run
 ```bash